blin/ponish/editors-notes.md

   sine wave.
 - In lesson 3 the prefixes and suffixes and corresponding examples are put into tables for easier scanning.
+- In lesson 3 practice 3 the original image has two spellings of "other" , separated by "/" , this is not re-produced.

 ## Comments on the original